Tyne and Wear Metro: Tunnels

 The second underground route, part of the Yellow Line (from South Shields to St. James), runs from east to west, heading underground after running east alongside the East Coast Main Line, before serving Manors and Monument, then terminating at St. James.
 Yellow Line trains pass through Monument twice, once eastbound through the east–west platforms, and then, after running around the North Tyneside Loop, southbound through the north–south platforms before running to South Shields.

 The Tyne and Wear Metro is one of the few rapid transit systems in the world with a pretzel configuration, in which a line crosses over itself and trains pass through the same station twice at different platforms.
-This arrangement also exists at Voorweg on the Randstadrail network in The Hague, and at Serdika, on the Sofia Metro in Bulgaria.
+This arrangement also exists at Voorweg on the Randstadrail network in The Hague.

-A short spur line, running partly in a tunnel, runs from Manors to Jesmond.
+The Manors stock curve, running partly in a tunnel, runs from Manors to Jesmond.
 The line is used for empty stock movements only, and has no passenger service.
 Before the Metro tunnels were created, it was part of the main rail route to Newcastle, and connected to the main line at Manors.

 The tunnels were constructed in the late 1970s, using mining techniques, and were constructed as single-track tubes with a diameter of 4.75 m.
 The tunnels under Newcastle were mechanically bored through boulder clay, and lined with cast iron or concrete segments.
 The tunnel under Gateshead was bored through sandstone and excavated coal seams.
 Old coal mine workings, some of which dated from the Middle Ages, had to be filled in before the tunnelling began.

 Level crossings

 There are seven level crossings on the Metro network, five of which are operated by Nexus and do not have barriers as the frequency of Metro services would make them impractical.
-Two others are situated near East Boldon on track shared with Network Rail, and have barriers due to the freight trains and National Rail services that use them.
+Three others are situated near East Boldon on track shared with Network Rail, and have barriers due to the freight trains and National Rail services that use them.